SAP/cf-cli-defaultenv-plugin/README.md

 # DefaultEnv CF CLI Plugin

-This is a Cloud Foundry CLI plugin designed to aid local development of [multi-target applications (MTAs)](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html) in Cloud Foundry.
-The `default-env` command creates a local `default-env.json` file with the environment variables of the specified Cloud Foundry app - typically connection details for bound Cloud Foundry services such as SAP HANA HDI Containers, XSUAA (User Account and Authentication) and intra-MTA destinations defined in `mta.yaml`.
-Environment variables written to `default-env.json` include `VCAP_APPLICATION`, `VCAP_SERVICES` and `destinations`.
+This Cloud Foundry CLI plugin is designed to support local development of [multi-target applications (MTAs)](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html) in Cloud Foundry.
+The `default-env` command creates a local `default-env.json` file containing the environment variables of a specified Cloud Foundry application.
+These variables typically include connection details for bound Cloud Foundry services such as SAP HANA HDI Containers, XSUAA (User Account and Authentication), and intra-MTA destinations defined in the `mta.yaml` file.
+The environment variables written to `default-env.json` include `VCAP_APPLICATION`, `VCAP_SERVICES` and `destinations`.
 The `default-env.json` file is used by [@sap/approuter](https://www.npmjs.com/package/@sap/approuter) and [@sap/hdi-deploy](https://www.npmjs.com/package/@sap/hdi-deploy) when running locally and it's also possible to use `default-env.json` from your own Node.js applications via [@sap/xsenv](https://www.npmjs.com/package/@sap/xsenv) as follows:

 ```javascript
 const xsenv = require("@sap/xsenv");